bywhite/tf-imm-lab-basic/LAB-TF-IMM-Enterprise v0.1/demo/pod1/README.md

 The pod-pools are created based on the Pod ID and can be varied in pool size.
-Pools are created first (depends_on) The pod-domains create the policies and profiles needed for both FI's and chassis The pod-srv-templates create a specified number server profiles based on a common server template
+Pools are created first (depends_on) The pod-domains create the policies and profiles needed for both FI's and chassis The pod-srv-templates create a customized server profile template

 All that is required to create a new domain is to copy pod-domain-vmw-1.tf to a new file name and change 3 identifiers at the top of the pod-domain-<new_name> module.
     Example: replace instances of "vmw_1" with <new_name> "vmw_2"